WHERE HAS AFSC 1744 TAKEN YOU

 SEE WHERE OTHERS HAVE BEEN

-This website serves as a repository for stories and accounts related to the history of Air Force Specialty Code (AFSC) 1744.
-Originally known as Weapons Controllers in the 1960s, these professionals have evolved into Air Battle Directors, adapting to advancements in airborne and ground technology.
+This website serves as a repository for stories and accounts related to the history of Air Force Specialty Codes (AFSC) 1744 and 13BX.
+Originally known as Weapons Controllers starting in the 1950s, these professionals have evolved into Air Battle Managers, adapting to advancements in airborne and ground technology.
 Their roles have become highly mobile and are global in reach.

 An E-3 Sentry Airborne Warning and Control System assigned to the 962nd Airborne Air Control Squadron takes off from Joint Base Elmendorf-Richardson, Alaska, Nov.
 7, 2023.
 The aircraft provides an accurate, real-time picture of the battlespace to the Joint Air Operations Center.
 (U.S. Air Force photo by Senior Airman Julia Lebens)